jsphjia/jsphjia/README.md

 Hi, I’m @jsphjia.
-I’m currently studying Electrical and Computer Engineering at Carnegie Mellon University.
+I’m currently studying Electrical and Computer Engineering at Carnegie Mellon University with an additional major in Robotics.

 How to reach me: 781-860-2547 or joseph.jia23@gmail.com
 Pronouns: He/Him